ovh/docs/pages/web_cloud/web_hosting/ftp_cyberduck_user_guide_on_mac/guide.en-ie.md

 When you start the application, the interface below will appear.

-- The top part, surrounded by orange, corresponds to the toolbar.
+- The top part, highlighted in orange, corresponds to the toolbar.
 You can use it to establish a connection to your hosting space, browse the tree-view of your folders and files, view the history of your actions, and many other actions.
-- Below is the content you want to view.
+- The lower section shows the content you want to view.
 For example, if you click on the `History`{.action} icon, the list of your actions will appear.

 ![hosting](images/start-page.png){.thumbnail}